erictung1999/cf-logs-downloader/README.md

   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         Specify the path to the YAML configuration file.
-  -z ZONE, --zone ZONE  Specify the Cloudflare Zone ID, if CF_ZONE_ID
-                        environment variable not set.
+  -z ZONE, --zone ZONE  Specify the Cloudflare Zone ID, if CF_ZONE_ID environment variable not set.
 This will override CF_ZONE_ID variable.
   -t TOKEN, --token TOKEN
                         Specify your Cloudflare Access Token, if CF_TOKEN environment variable not set.
 This will override CF_TOKEN variable.
   -r RATE, --rate RATE  Specify the log sampling rate from 0.01 to 1.
-Default
-                        is 1.
+Default is 1.
   -i INTERVAL, --interval INTERVAL
                         Specify the interval between each logpull in seconds.
 Default is 60 seconds.
+  -n NICE, --nice NICE  Specify the niceness of the logpull process from -20 (highest priority) to 19 (lowest priority).
+Default is -10.
   --path PATH           Specify the path to store logs.
-By default, it will
+By default, it will save to /var/log/cf_logs/.
+Do not use with --paths parameter.
-                        save to /var/log/cf_logs/
-  --prefix PREFIX       Specify the prefix name of the logfile being stored on
+  --prefix PREFIX       Specify the prefix name of the logfile being stored on local storage.
-                        local storage.
 By default, the file name will begins with cf_logs.
-  --no-organize         Instruct the program to store raw logs as is, without
-                        organizing them into date and time folder.
+  --no-organize         Instruct the program to store raw logs as is, without organizing them into date and time folder.
   --no-gzip             Do not compress the raw logs.
-  --bot-management      Specify this parameter if your zone has Bot Management
-                        enabled and you want to include Bot Management related fields in your logs.
+  --bot-management      Specify this parameter if your zone has Bot Management enabled and you want to include Bot Management related fields in your logs.
-  --one-time            Only pull logs from Cloudflare for one time, without
+  --one-time            Only pull logs from Cloudflare for one time, without scheduling capability.
+You must specify the start time and end time of the logs
-                        scheduling capability.
-You must specify the start time and end time of the logs to be pulled from Cloudflare.
+                        to be pulled from Cloudflare.
   --start-time START_TIME
                         Specify the start time of the logs to be pulled from Cloudflare.
 The start time is inclusive.
 You must follow the ISO 8601 date format, in UTC timezone.
-                        Example: 2020-12-31T12:34:56Z
-  --end-time END_TIME   Specify the end time of the logs to be pulled from
+Example: 2020-12-31T12:34:56Z --end-time END_TIME   Specify the end time of the logs to be pulled from Cloudflare.
-                        Cloudflare.
 The end time is exclusive.
 You must follow the ISO 8601 date format, in UTC timezone.
-Example:
-                        2020-12-31T12:35:00Z
+Example: 2020-12-31T12:35:00Z --install-service     Install the program as a systemd service.
+The service will execute the program from the path where you install the service.
+  --uninstall-service   Uninstall the systemd service.
   --debug               Enable debugging functionality.
-  -v, --version         Show program version
+  -v, --version         Show program version.
 ```

 ## Configuration file format